Hemanta-Bhattarai/Hemanta-Bhattarai/README.md

 # Hemanta Bhattarai's Repositories

 ## About Me:
 Computational Physicist with 10+ years of experience in programming and scientific computing.
 Proficient in system modeling and validation.
 Expert in force field development and molecular dynamics simulations (equilibrium and non-equilibrium).
 Solid understanding of object-oriented programming and software development.
 Highly motivated to learn new skills.
-[My Resume](https://github.com/Hemanta-Bhattarai/Hemanta-Bhattarai/blob/main/Resume_HB.pdf)